 In these tables it is necessary to differentiate between the "international foot" and the "survey foot."
-Therefore, the survey foot is underlined.
+Therefore, the survey foot is underlined. (see notice regarding survey foot on page 221)

 When the name of a unit is enclosed in brackets (thus, [1 hand] . . .), this indicates (1) that the unit is not in general current use in the United States, or (2) that the unit is believed to be based on "custom and usage" rather than on formal authoritative definition.